+Performance instruction is offered in either voice or keyboard.
 All music majors must participate in at least one ensemble each semester they are enrolled in a curriculum leading to a degree in music.
-Music majors may count up to 8 credits of MUS 4501, Chamber Singers, toward the degree.
+Four (4) credits of Chapel Choir or up to eight (8) credits of MUS 4501, Chamber Singers, may be counted toward the degree, with a maximum of eight (8) credits total for ensembles.